WinVector/cdata/extras/FluidData.md

 Some fun
 --------

-The structure of the control table is so similar to the data expected by `moveValuesToColumnsQ()` that you can actually send the control table through `moveValuesToColumnsQ()` to illustrate the kernel of the transformation.
+The structure of the control table is so similar to the data expected by `moveValuesToColumns*()` that you can actually send the control table through `moveValuesToColumns*()` to illustrate the kernel of the transformation.

 ``` r
 controlTable <- dplyr::tribble(~group, ~col1, ~col2,